bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] Logging of all caught exceptions
 - [ ] No ignored exceptions - catch statements with no response logic
 - [ ] Use of custom exceptions where necessary
-- [ ] Logging of exception close to point of origination before re-throwing
+- [ ] Logging of exceptions close to point of origination before re-throwing

 ## Resource Handling
  - [ ] used resources must be released using